Draupadi: Draupadi as a goddess

-Fire Walking ritual

-Fire walking or Thimithi is a popular ritual enacted at the Draupadi Amman temples.

-Location

-There are a number of temples dedicated to Draupadi Amman in Tamil Nadu, Singapore and Sri Lanka.
+The Draupadi Amman is a regional Hindu deity primarily worshipped by the Palli community as goddess of sex-positivism and was the primary inspiration for the community's widespread practice of polyandry and prostitution,which they later abandoned due to shaming from wider Tamil community, in medieval period.
+The rituals are quite unique and aren't very peculiar of wider Tamil community.
+This tradition is widespread, with over 400 temples dedicated to Draupadi in South Indian states such as Andhra Pradesh, Tamil Nadu, and Karnataka, as well as in countries with a large Tamil population like Sri Lanka, Singapore, Malaysia, Mauritius, Réunion, and South Africa.
+Notably, fire walking or Thimithi is a prominent ritual performed at these temples.
+Additionally, Draupadi is worshipped as an incarnation of Adishakti and Parvati during the Bengaluru Pete's Bangalore Karaga festival, a nine-day event.
+Communities including the Pillais, Vanniyars, Mudaliyars, Konars, Gounders of Tamil Nadu, and the Tigala community of Karnataka also consider Draupadi Amman as their household deity (kuladevi).
+These communities hold annual festivals and processions, with some lasting up to three weeks, such as the one in Durgasamudram, Tirupati.
+The Sri Dharmarayaswamy-Draupadi temple in Thigarapete, Bengaluru, is another significant site of worship.

 In other traditions

-In Buddhism, Kṛṣṇā Draupadī is presented in the Mahāvastu and the Lalitavistara as one among eight goddesses who reside in the western cardinal direction.
+In Mahayana Buddhism, Kṛṣṇā Draupadī is presented in the Mahāvastu and the Lalitavistara as one among eight goddesses who reside in the western cardinal direction.

 In Digambara Jain scriptures like Harivamsa Purana, polyandry of Draupadi has been rejected and it is suggested that she was married only to Arjuna.
-Hemachandra, a Svetambara Jain monk, accepts the polyandry in his work Triṣaṣṭi and further suggests that Draupadi was Nagasri in one of her previous lives and had poisoned a Jain monk.
+Hemachandra, a Śvetāmbara Jain monk, accepts the polyandry in his work Triṣaṣṭi and further suggests that Draupadi was Nagasri in one of her previous lives and had poisoned a Jain monk.
 Therefore, she had to suffer in hell and animal incarnations for several lives before being born a woman who later became a Jain nun.
 After her death, she was reborn as Draupadi and was married to five Pandavas.